mrsteyk/SubChat/README.md

 SubChat is a command-line and GUI toolset for generating YouTube subtitles from chat logs.

-**IMPORTANT:** Currently only desktop browser YouTube is supported.
+**IMPORTANT:** Currently, only YouTube in desktop browsers is supported.

 ![Tsoding](example/result.jpg)
 Chat on this screenshot was created entirely using YouTube subtitles.